-Those of you setting up a home office in a busy urban or suburban area should have a wide choice of broadband providers and technology.
-But in rural areas, there may be a more limited selection.
+Those of you setting up a home office in a town or city should have a wide choice of broadband providers and technology.
+But for those in rural areas, there may be a more limited selection.
 Fibre optic broadband might not be available, and even ADSL broadband could be very slow.

-3G or 4G mobile broadband can be very fast - quicker than ADSL and sometimes approaching the speed of entry-level fibre.
+4G or 5G mobile broadband can be very fast.
 It's also portable, which may be helpful if you often travel for work.

-But mobile internet is very reliant on a strong network signal.
-Data usage caps are also relatively low, so you'll either need to be careful about usage and avoid very demanding tasks like large file transfers or accept the cost of additional data.
+But mobile internet relies on a strong network signal.
+Data usage caps may also be low, so you'll either need to be careful about usage and avoid very demanding tasks like large file transfers, or accept the cost of additional data.

 A few ISPs deliver broadband to homes and offices with long-range Wi-Fi networking.
-For the end-user, all that's required is an external antenna connected to a modem.
-These can be faster than ADSL, and the cost is often fairly reasonable.
+For the end user, all that's required is an external antenna connected to a modem.

-Availability is limited though, as only a handful of companies provide Wi-Fi broadband in a few select locations.
+Availability is limited, though.
+Only a handful of companies provide Wi-Fi broadband in a few select locations.
 You can also experience speed and reliability issues when the weather is poor.

 If all else fails, there's always satellite internet.

-So long as you can install a dish with a clear view of the sky, satellite ISPs can deliver speeds up to 30Mb down/6Mb up, to any location in the UK.
+As long as you can install a dish with a clear view of the sky, satellite ISPs can deliver reasonable speeds.
+These are typically around 30Mb down/6Mb up to any location in the UK.

-Perhaps the biggest problem is the very high latency (or lag).
-This will not affect web browsing, email or file transfers but is restrictive for services such as VOIP and video chat, remote desktop access, and online gaming.
+Perhaps the biggest problem is the very high latency or lag.
+This won’t affect web browsing, email or file transfers but it’s restrictive for services such as VOIP and video chat, remote desktop access, and online gaming.

 The new SpaceX Starlink service does offer much lower latency, but at this time, availability is limited and it's expensive.